buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 The traps above can be equipped with a spell that activates with the trap.
 Saving Throws to resist the spell are the same as for the spell cast from an object or as indicated in the trap description.

-A Dispel Magic cancels the spell on the trap if it require the Arcana Skill of 3 or less and disables its magical effect for 10 minutes if it has Arcana request of 4.
+A Dispel Magic cancels the spell on the trap if it requires the Arcana Skill of 3 or less and disables its magical effect for 10 minutes if it has Arcana request of 4.
 An Advanced Dispel Magic cancels the spell on the trap if it has Arcana request of 5 or less and disables its magical effect for 10 minutes if it has an Arcana of 6.
 In case of a Magic Critical when casting the spell, it affects a trap of one higher grade.

 ### Other trap examples